 In 1960 a very important Scripture Union international conference was held at a centre called ‘Old Jordans’ north of London.
 At that time Scripture Union work around the world, with a few exceptions, was governed by Scripture Union in England.
 There had been notable growth in Scripture Union throughout the world and a new infrastructure was needed for further growth.
 At this meeting six Regions were created with the strong Movements taking responsibility for the establishment and support of Scripture Union in countries within their respective Region.
 It was further agreed that each National Movement and Region should have their own governing body.
 The Regions were also responsible for maintaining high standards and ensuring the true essence of Scripture Union was preserved in each new setting.
 The Scripture Union International Council was formed with various representatives from the Regional Councils.
 It was understood that the International Council would provide guidance and leadership, and would be a means of retaining unity in the Movement.
 This co-operative, non-hierarchical model was far ahead of its time and under this new structure Scripture Union grew rapidly around the world.

-Scripture Union Aims, Belief Statement and Working Principles (1985)
+SU Aims, Belief Statement, and Working Principles (1985)

 By 1985 Scripture Union was present in over 70 countries.
 It was agreed that more was needed to ensure the unity of the Movement.
 At an international gathering in Harare, Zimbabwe, Scripture Union leaders from around the world agreed the aims, belief statement, and working principles as a framework for all National movements.
-It was a very timely decision as Scripture Union again experienced tremendous growth in the late 80’s and 90’s when many countries in Eastern Europe, the Former Soviet Republics and East Asia opened up.
+It was a very timely decision as Scripture Union again experienced tremendous growth in the late 80s and 90s when SU ministry was developed in countries in Eastern Europe, the Former Soviet Republics and East and West Asia.

-Today, Scripture Union is in over 130 countries around the world continuing to make God’s Good News known to children, young people and families and helping people of all ages to meet God through the Bible and prayer.
+Today, Scripture Union remains committed to working with the Churches to make God’s Good News known to children, young people and families and to helping people of all ages to meet God through the Bible and prayer.
 There are now many varieties of ministry around the world.
-Our vision is that, as people of all ages come to faith in Christ, they will be the means of transforming the communities in which they live.
-Therefore we place an emphasis on helping them grow in Christian maturity and encourage them to become committed church members and servants of a world in need.
-There are now many varieties of ministry around the world.
+Our vision is that, as people of all ages come to faith in Christ, they will be the means of transformation in their communities, the nations, and the world.
 Click here for an overview of the Scripture Union timeline through the years.